helm/charts/stable/drupal/README.md

 ## Image

-The `image` parameter allows specifying which image will be pulled from the chart.
+The `image` parameter allows specifying which image will be pulled for the chart.

 ### Private registry